-16.4.
+15.4.
 Statutory sick pay

 You may be entitled to Statutory Sick Pay (SSP) if you satisfy the relevant statutory requirements.
-Qualifying days for SSP are Monday to Friday, or as set out in your employment contract.
 The rate of SSP is set by the applicable law or collective agreement, if applied.

-16.5.
+15.5.
 Sick pay amount